-EHS has many training courses available to all UAB active employees and students (including topics such as Radiation Training, Biosafety, Chemical Safety, Controlled Substances, Building Life Safety, Hazardous and Medical Waste, Universal Waste, PPE, Hazard Communication, etc. EHS developed a decision tree to assist you in choosing the right course to match the knowledge/skills you may need at work every day as well.
-If you have any questions or comments, contact EHS at (205) 934-2487.
+OH&S has many training courses available to all UAB active employees and students.
+This includes topics such as in-depth radiation training, biosafety, bloodborne pathogens, chemical safety, Controlled Substances, building life safety, hazardous and medical waste, universal waste, PPE, Hazard Communication, etc.

+We have a decision tree to assist you in choosing the right course to match the knowledge/skills you may need at work every day as well.
+If you have any questions or comments, please feel free to contact OH&S at 205-934-2487.